huijielim/Eye/README.md

 ## Project title:
 Eye
 ## Description:
 This project is setup to have 2 eyes on the web interface.
 When the mouse moves onto the web interface the eyes would follow the mouse movement.
-The eyes move in real time over the web interface as fast as your mouse can move.
-Try moving out of theh web interface and see if the eyes still follow you.
+Try to move your mouse as fast as you can.
+Try moving out of the web interface and see if the eyes still follow you.
 ## How to run:
 1. Eyes tracking tool
 2. Open the index.html starter file on your web browser.